Degree Titles: Doctor of Acupuncture (DAc) and Doctor of Acupuncture with a Chinese Herbal Medicine Specialization (DAcCHM)

 Learn more about our acupuncture degrees in Chicago.
 Fill out the form on this page and well gladly answer any additional questions you might have.

-The Pacific College of Oriental Medicine entry-level Doctorate of Acupuncture and Chinese Medicine is not accredited or pre-accredited (candidacy) by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
-Graduates of this program are not considered to have graduated from an ACAOM accredited or candidate program and may not rely on ACAOM accreditation or candidacy for professional licensure or other purposes.
-This program is eligible for ACAOM accreditation and Pacific College of Oriental Medicine is currently in the process of seeking ACAOM candidacy/accreditation for the program.
-However, Pacific College of Oriental Medicine can provide no assurance that candidacy or accreditation will be granted by ACAOM.
+The Pacific College of Health and Science entry-level Doctorate of Acupuncture and Chinese Medicine is not accredited or pre-accredited (candidacy) by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM).
+Graduates of this program are not considered to have graduated from an ACAHM-accredited or candidate program and may not rely on ACAHM accreditation or candidacy for professional licensure or other purposes.
+This program is eligible for ACAHM accreditation and Pacific College of Health and Science is currently in the process of seeking ACAHM candidacy/accreditation for the program.
+However, Pacific College of Health and Science can provide no assurance that candidacy or accreditation will be granted by ACAHM.